-MCSP provides global leadership and country support to advance the measurement and collection of key reproductive, maternal, newborn, and child health (RMNCH) information that can be used to improve health outcomes.
+MCSP provided global leadership and country support to advance the measurement and collection of key reproductive, maternal, newborn and child health (RMNCH) information that can be used to improve health outcomes.

-The Program has developed a large learning agenda that contributes to the global evidence base on effective approaches for improving RMNCH health outcomes.
-Our seven priority learning themes are:
+MCSP developed a focused program-wide learning agenda that contributed to the global evidence base on effective approaches for improving RMNCH health outcomes.
+Our seven priority learning themes were:

-- Innovations to address key gaps in coverage, quality, or equity; and
+- Innovations to address key gaps in coverage, quality, or equity

-Learning activities are designed to be “action oriented” and follow the strategy of focusing on “short loop” and practical learning aimed at improving implementation practices to drive high coverage, quality and equity for high-impact interventions.
-MCSP also works intensively to study and support implementation processes for scale-up of more than 30 high-priority, high-impact interventions and introduction of promising innovations.
+Learning activities were designed to be action oriented and focus on short cycle and practical learning aimed at improving implementation practices to drive high coverage, quality, and equity for high-impact interventions.